devadathprabhu/devadathprabhu/README.md

 # DEVADATH C PRABHU

 ### A full time engineer 💻 and a part time traveller ✈️
-- 👋  I'm Devadath from Bengaluru, India and I am into backend engineering.
-I work on microservices, distributed systems to develop scalable backend services.  <br/>
+- 👋  I'm Devadath, an Indian citizen residing in Barcelona, Spain.
+I am a backend engineer who works on microservices, distributed systems and develops scalable backend services.  <br/>
-- 🏢  I have about 5 years of experience in the software industry, and currently working on Video Delivery Platform at Discovery Inc. <br/>
+- 👨🏻‍💻  I have about 7 years of experience in the software industry, and currently working on services that power search experience in Skyscanner. <br/>
+- 🏢  I have previous experiences in Streaming Domain at Discovery, Programmatic Advertisement and Data at MiQ Digital, Retail eCommerce Solutions at Manhattan Associates. <br/>
 - 🤓  I have a solid understanding of Data Structures, Algorithms, OOPs, Design Patterns and good exposure to software best practices like Test-Driven Development (TDD), CI/CD, Agile methodologies, Scrum.
 - 💥  I enjoy what I do and in this process I learn, unlearn and relearn.